Hare–Clark electoral system

-Hare-Clark is a type of single transferable vote electoral system of proportional representation used for elections in Tasmania and the Australian Capital Territory.
-The method for the distribution of preferences is similar to other voting systems in Australia, such as for the Australian Senate.
+Hare–Clark is a type of single transferable vote electoral system of proportional representation used for elections in Tasmania and the Australian Capital Territory.
+With its use in 1909, it was one of the first uses of the Gregory method for transfers of winner's surplus votes.

 The name is derived from the names of English barrister Thomas Hare, the original inventor of single transferable voting, and Attorney-General of Tasmania Andrew Inglis Clark, who introduced a modified form to Tasmania in 1896.

 History

-Thomas Hare (1806–91) is generally credited with the conception of the single transferable vote, while Andrew Inglis Clark (1848–1907) introduced the system to Tasmania with a modified counting method.
+Thomas Hare (1806–1891) is generally credited with the conception of the single transferable vote, while Andrew Inglis Clark (1848–1907) introduced the system to Tasmania with a modified counting method.

-"The specific modification introduced by Mr A. I. Clark, Attorney-General for Tasmania, is the provision devised by him for eliminating the element of chance in the selection and distribution of quota-excesses or surplus transfer votes."
-The provision described as "Clark's own" was to transfer all votes to 'next order of preference', rather than a random sample.
+"The specific modification introduced by Mr. A.I.
+Clark, Attorney-General for Tasmania, is the provision devised by him for eliminating the element of chance in the selection and distribution of quota-excesses or surplus transfer votes."
+The provision described as "Clark's own" was the Gregory method (later also adopted for the 1925 election of the Irish Senate), to transfer all votes to 'next order of preference' (the next usable marked preference), rather than a random sample.

-In 1896, after several failed attempts, Clark was successful in getting a system of proportional representation adopted by the Tasmanian Parliament, but it was accepted only on a trial basis for both Hobart (to elect 6 MPs) and Launceston (to elect 4 MPs).
+In 1896, after several failed attempts, Clark was successful in getting a system of proportional representation adopted by the Tasmanian Parliament, but it was accepted only on a trial basis in the two main cities, Hobart (to elect 6 MPs) and Launceston (to elect 4 MPs).
 This first 'Hare-Clark system', as it was immediately known, was renewed annually until suspended in 1902.
 Clark, never in robust health, died at his home 'Rosebank' in Battery Point on 14 November 1907, just as the adoption of permanent proportional representation struggled through Parliament and over a year before it was used for the first time throughout Tasmania at the general election in April 1909.
+District magnitude was set at five in each district - each district elected five members.

 Hare-Clark has been used continuously for Tasmanian state elections since 1909 for the House of Assembly.
-The Legislative Council is elected by the same system as is used to elect members of the Australian House of Representatives.
-The Hare-Clark System was adopted to be used for the Australian Capital Territory Legislative Assembly in 1992.
+(Tasmania's Legislative Council is elected by Instant-runoff voting, the same system as is used to elect members of the Australian House of Representatives.)

+In the 1901 Australian federal election, the Hare-Clark system was used to elect 5 members for the Division of Tasmania, as the Federal voting rules were determined by the State.

+The Hare-Clark System was implemented to elect the New South Wales Legislative Assembly in the 1920 elections, however Jack Lang changed the electoral system back to single member electorates prior to the 1927 state election.

+The Hare-Clark System has been used to elect the Australian Capital Territory Legislative Assembly since 1992.